xil12008/ai_notes/Reinforcement_Learning/README.md

 Notice that we will need to balance the exploitation and exploration of the agent.

 So by certain chance, we let the agent pick a random action, instead of picking the best action that maximizes the current $Q(s, a)$.

+Notice this way the policy generating the trajectories/replays is not the final policy that DQN converges to.
+So the DQN is off-policy RL.

+Off-policy is usually preferred than on-policy because it can also leverage the histories/replays generated from other (random/prior) policies.

 ## Continous Actions (PPO)